mdda/mdda.github.io/_posts/AI/2016-08-22-consciousness-and-the-social-machine.md

 ## Discussion

-As described above (and assuming that the Attention Schema theory is as effective as hoped), there are several consequences that should be pointed out:
+As described above (and assuming that the Attention Schema theory is as effective as hoped), there are several interesting consequences:

 *  *Human-Scale* - any schema being built will not necessarily benefit from being 'super-human', since its basic function is to relate to humans in human terms (and might be better measured in terms of Emotional intelligence' - Salovey et al, 2004).
-Indeed, one can imagine that machines having an 'internal dialogue' could quickly become entirely commonplace - since it's nothing out of the ordinary, given that every normal human already experiences it for themselves.
+Indeed, one can imagine that the idea of machines having an 'internal dialogue' could quickly become entirely commonplace - since it's nothing out of the ordinary, given that every normal human already experiences it for themselves.